pranav9087/SegBin/README.md

 We leverage IBM Analytics to process and analyze data from various sources, including the TensorFlow model's predictions and Cloudant-stored metrics.
 This provides valuable insights presented on the IBM Cloud-hosted dashboard.

 - IBM Watson Studio:
+Instructions: The code run on watson studio is present as a python notebook in the Machine-learning model file.
 IBM Watson Studio was utilized to improve and fine-tune the TensorFlow machine learning model.
 This iterative refinement process will lead to better prediction accuracy and performance.

 ### Other IBM technology used